mrcoliva/relational-inductive-bias-in-vision-based-rl/README.md

 > **__NOTE__** When using one of the '6_link...' models, the acrobot unity simulation must be started first.

-## 🤖 How to run the acrobot simulation containing the 6-DoF robot.
+## 🤖 How to run the manipulator simulation containing the 6-DoF robot.
 It is recommended to launch the unity simulation from _outside_ the Docker image.

 Follow the following steps to start it from the root directory of the repository (note the display id might be different depending on `$DISPLAY`):